Turn Your Treasures Into a Charitable Legacy

 Ways to Use Property as a Donation

 An outright gift.
 This allows you to benefit our work today and receive a federal income tax charitable deduction when you itemize.

 A gift in your will or living trust.
 You can leave a legacy at Girls Inc. Foundation by donating your treasures to us through your will or living trust.
-A benefit of donating property through your will is that your estate will receive a federal estate tax charitable deduction.
+A benefit of donating property through your will is that it gives you flexibility to change your mind at any time.

 A memorial or tribute gift.
 If you have a friend or family member whose life has been touched by Girls Inc. Foundation, consider making a gift to us in his or her name.

 An endowed gift.
 Create an endowment or contribute to one that is already established to ensure that your support of Girls Inc. Foundation will last forever.